 Under this agreement, Farnell will stock more Toshiba products in greater quantities with an increased focus on Toshiba's strengths including power solutions and advanced motor control.
-Farnell's portfolio will encompass some 800 products by year end and increasing further to 1,000 items during 2023. voltage MOSFETs, discrete IGBTs, small signal diodes and transistors, voltage regulators, logic devices and motor control solutions.
+Farnell's portfolio will encompass some 800 products by year end and increasing further to 1,000 items during 2023.

+The focus will be on Toshiba's optocouplers and relays, low- and highvoltage MOSFETs, discrete IGBTs, small signal diodes and transistors, voltage regulators, logic devices and motor control solutions.